prosekit/prosekit/website/extensions/text-align.md

 # Text Align

-Sets the horizontal alignment of the block nodes via the [`text-align`] CSS property.
+Sets the horizontal alignment of the block nodes using the [`text-align`] CSS property.

 ## Usage

-You can directly pass an `InputRule` instance to `defineInputRule`.

 ```ts twoslash
 import { defineTextAlign } from 'prosekit/extensions/text-align'